 If slowing down, unwinding, and absorbing the Italian

 way of life is the aim of your Amalfi Coast holiday

-is the place for you.
+, then Ravello is the place for you.
 The gentle ambience, smiling, welcoming locals and lazy evenings will draw you back time and again.
 Ravello

 is home to the beautiful, cliff-top Rufolo cascading gardens filled with exotic colours and enjoying panoramic views of the ocean.
 In the summer months, open-air concerts take place here, which are utterly enchanting and are sure to be a highlight of your holiday.
 Ravello